-Depending on 1) the stakeholders and 2) stakeholder needs, the methods, products and final dissemination plan must be created.
-In order to successfully share the information of the project, the content of disseminated material (e.g. deliverable, flyer and product) needs to be adaptable, functional and logical.
+CSA project: 653371 Start date: 01/05/2015 Duration: 33 months functional and logical.
 In the IECEU, we decided to reach the target groups via multiple use of online tools, integration to training, arranging workshops, and attending scientific conferences.

-Depending on the key message and the target group regarding the product, findings or report, the selection of the parts should be made by those responsible for dissemination.
+Depending on 1) the stakeholders and 2) stakeholder needs, the methods, products and final dissemination plan must be created.
+In order to successfully share the information of the project, the content of disseminated material (e.g. deliverable, flyer and product) needs to be adaptable, selection of the parts should be made by those responsible for dissemination.
 In the IECEU project, we prefer the use of a deliverable dissemination note, which defines the key message and key target group(s).
 Depending on the dissemination phase, different target groups may be addressed by different dissemination activities and material.
 Research conferences and journals will attract mainly research and academic communities, while thematically related workshops/conferences may be directed to end users and administration employees.
-Ideally, the dissemination note would respond to Horizon2020 recommended questions:
+Ideally, the dissemination note would respond to Horizon2020 recommended guestions: